gather-ai/gather-ai.github.io/_posts/2022-10-04-domain-generalization-part-5.md

 toc_sticky: true
 ---

 👋 Hi there.
 Welcome back to my page, this is part 5 of my tutorial series about the topic of Domain Generalization (DG).
+While all previous parts discussed DG methods that focus on the training phase, this article presents a new and unique approach that focuses on the test phase, namely **test-time adjustment**.
 {: style="text-align: justify;"}

 You can find the source code of the whole series [here](https://github.com/lhkhiem28/DGECG).